-The views expressed in this information product are those of the author(s) and do not
+The views expressed in this information product are those of the author(s) and do not necessarily reflect the views or policies of FAO.

 ISBN 978-92-5-109501-0

 © FAO, 2016

 FAO encourages the use, reproduction and dissemination of material in this information product.
 Except where otherwise indicated, material may be copied, downloaded and printed for private study, research and teaching purposes, or for use in non-commercial products or services, provided that appropriate acknowledgement of FAO as the source and copyright holder is given and that FAO's endorsement of users' views, products or services is not implied in any way.